Skip to content

 Stomach problems in cats

-An upset stomach is common in cats.
-The symptoms include vomiting and diarrhoea.
-The problems usually go away on their own.
-If this is not the case, the underlying cause should be established with the help of a vet.
+An upset stomach is nothing unusual in cats.
+It manifests itself in vomiting and diarrhea, among other things.
+In most cases, the problems go away by themselves.
+If not, the cause should be clarified with the help of a vet.

 When the stomach rebels

-Some cats can eat whatever they like and hardly ever have problems with their stomachs.
-Others, however, are far more sensitive and react to a wide variety of triggers with an upset stomach in a short space of time.
-This can be acute and disappear just as quickly as it came.
+Some cats can eat whatever they want and hardly ever have stomach problems.
+Others, on the other hand, are much more susceptible and react very quickly with an upset stomach due to various triggers.
+This can be "acute" and be over just as quickly as it came.

-If the symptoms persist for a longer period of time, the cause may be an inflammation of the stomach lining (chronic gastritis).
-Here, the affected cat’s stomach constantly produces too much gastric acid.
+If the symptoms are present for a longer period of time, it can also be an inflammation of the stomach lining (chronic gastritis).
+The affected cat's stomach continuously produces too much stomach acid.
 This irritates the stomach lining and can cause inflammation.
-If left untreated, this can lead to a stomach ulcer.
-For this reason, any long-lasting stomach problems should always be examined by a vet.
+If left untreated, this can result in a stomach ulcer.
+For this reason, permanent stomach problems should always be examined by a vet.

 Symptoms of stomach problems in cats

-Assessing cats that are always kept indoors is easy, because you can observe them all day and will quickly notice any symptoms, such as diarrhoea.
-It is, however, more difficult to detect stomach upsets in pets that are allowed outside.
-Here, it is important to pay even closer attention to any symptoms that could be a sign of stomach problems.
+It is easy to assess indoor cats, as you can observe them all day long and notice possible consequences such as diarrhea immediately.
+It is more difficult to recognize stomach upsets in outdoor cats.
+With them, it is all the more important to pay close attention to symptoms that may indicate stomach problems.

 Symptoms of stomach problems: